mothur/mothur.github.io/_wiki/chimera.pintail.md

     method=pintail, quantile=core_set_aligned.imputed.pintail.quan, processors=2)

 This method was written using the algorithms described in the paper:
-\"At Least 1 in 20 16S rRNA Sequence Records Currently Held in the Public Repositories is Estimated To Contain Substantial Anomalies\" by Kevin E. Ashelford, Nadia A. Chuzhanova, John C. Fry, Antonia J. Jones and Andrew J. Weightman.
+"At Least 1 in 20 16S rRNA Sequence Records Currently Held in the Public Repositories is Estimated To Contain Substantial Anomalies" by Kevin E. Ashelford, Nadia A. Chuzhanova, John C. Fry, Antonia J. Jones and Andrew J. Weightman.
 Applied and Environmental Microbiology 71 (12):
 7724:7736.